XQ1234567/XQ1234567/README.md

 - 👋 Hi, I’m Xiao. 是一个美女
 - 👀 I’m interested in social network analysis (SNA).
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C, math, sampling techniques.
 - 💞️ I’m looking to collaborate on implementing a graph sampling library based on C.
 - 📫 How to reach me: chat with me...